ericsonga/APCSAReview/_sources/Tests/test3nt.rst

    :answer_d: I and II only
    :answer_e: I, II, and III
    :correct: b
-   :feedback_a: This is a private instance variable.
-Private variables from parent classes are not inherited by sub classes.
+   :feedback_a: The color is a private instance variable in Bird.
+Children classes do not have direct access to private variables.
+They must use the public getter and setter methods to access the private variables.
-   :feedback_b: The eat method can be accessed by every class that extends the Bird class.
-When a sub class extends a parent class, the parent class methods can be used by the sub class.
+   :feedback_b: The public eat method was inherited from the Bird class and can be called from code in the Swan class.
    :feedback_c: Constructors are not inherited by sub classes.
-Only accessor and mutator methods are inherited by sub classes.
+Only public accessor and mutator methods are inherited by sub classes.
    :feedback_d: II is correct, but I is incorrect.
-Private instance variables are not passed down from parent classes to child classes and cannot be directly accessed by the child class.
+Private instance variables cannot be directly accessed by the child class.
    :feedback_e: II is correct, but I and III are incorrect.
-Constructors and instance variables are NOT passed from the super class to the sub class.
+Constructors are not inherited and subclasses do not have direct access to private instance variables.

-   Consider the following code.
-Which of the following can be used by the ``Swan`` class?
+   Consider the following class declarations.
+Which of the following code can be executed in the ``Swan`` class?

    .. code-block:: java